Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-Connection.md

     - To attach your Edge to another port on an existing node, release on the port where you want to create the connection.

     > [!NOTE]
     > You can create Edges between nodes you add to your Shader Graph from the Create Node menu, or to Block nodes in your Master Stack.
-Edges between Create Node menu nodes and Block nodes determine the final output of your shader.
+Edges between nodes and Block nodes determine the final output of your shader.
 For more information on Block nodes, see [Block node](Block-Node.md).

     ![](images/)
     <!-- Add an image showing two nodes connected to each other -->